ChrstphrHll/npc_gen/students/Efjan Andrathath.md

   int: 12
   str: 6
   wis: 14
-track: Protection
-trait: My eloquent flattery makes everyone I talk to feel like the most wonderful and important person in the world.
-trait1: Invisible
-trait2: Brutal
 year: 1
+guild: Burk
+partyID: 31
 ---
 # Efjan Andrathath
 ---
 ### Description
 - 1st year Gnome Druid in Burk
-- wavy dark red hair that's braided with pink ribbon (long), Green eyes, and Light skin
+- wavy dark red hair that's braided with pink ribbon (long), Pale Gray eyes, and Light skin
 - Is Invisible and Brutal, and has Flexibility as their ideal

 ### Organizations